 By outlining the current socio-economic climate for working class women in Kenya, solutions begin to permeate.
 Not only does Erick understand the importance of gender equity with regards to his country’s development, he has made it his mission to help empower Kenya’s working class women.

 “My aim is to subvert the top-down approach to social change through which academic or professional knowledge is of a higher value than lived experience.
 Valuing status over experience leads to decision-makers making decisions that simply do not work for the majority of Kenya’s citizens, especially women who remain discriminated and marginalised as these decision makers tend to represent the minority of privileged men.
 This top-down approach often creates systemic human rights violations in which the government is complicit.” – Erick Matsanza

-Spice Chungu is about developing a creative space for women.
-An online platform enabling women in Kenya to engage with political, economical and social issues by means of critical journalism.
-The idea is to provide women who have been directly affected by inequitable policies an opportunity to produce and share content that displays their stories, their experiences, demands and expectations of their government.
-Erick wants Kenya’s women to represent themselves and assert their right to take a leading role in the countries development.
+As if Erick hasn’t been busy enough, he has also taken steps towards starting his own organisation called, Spice Chungu.
+Spice Chungu is about developing creative spaces for women.
+An online platform that enables women in Kenya to engage with political, economical, and social issues through critical journalism.
+The idea is to give women – who have been directly impacted by inequitable political and economic policies – an opportunity to produce and share content that tells their stories, expresses their experiences, and amplifies their demands and expectations of their government.
+Erick wants Kenya’s women to represent themselves and assert their right to take a leading role in the country’s development.

 “My mission is to empower women through journalism, critical thinking and creativity.
-Kenya’s women need to right the wrongs they are all too familiar with in their society.”
+Kenya’s women need to right the wrongs they are all too familiar with in their society.” - Erick Matsanza

 “For if not me then who?
 And if not now then when?
 I echo the words of Mahatma Gandhi when I say that I have to be the change I want to see in the world.” – Erick Matsanza